jadonk/cloud9-examples/sensorExamples/hc-sr04README.md

 ![alt text](hc-sr04-ultraSonic_bb.png "Wiring an HC-SR04 Ultrasonic Sensor")

-This code is more complex than others in this chapter, because we have to tell the device when to start measuring and time the return pulse.
+This code is more complex than others, because we have to tell the device when to start measuring and time the return pulse.